 8.1.
-Cause for concern / Disclosure of harm or abuse:
+Cause for concern / Disclosure of harm, abuse or exploitation:

 Every disclosure or suspicion of abuse from within or outside the school will be taken seriously and action taken in accordance with this policy.
 Staff must follow reporting expectations as set out below and within Appendix 2.